ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The document defines the following terms:

-Digital Map:
+Service & Infrastructure Maps (SIMAP):
-: Digital Map is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
+: SIMAP is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
 It specifically provides an approach to model multi-layered topology and appropriate mechanism to navigate amongs layers and correlate between them.
+  This includes layers from physical topology to service topology.

   This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).

-Digital Map modelling:
+SIMAP modelling:
-: The set of principles, guidelines, and conventions to model the Digital Map using the IETF {{?RFC8345}} approach.
+: The set of principles, guidelines, and conventions to model the Service & Infrastructure Maps (SIMAP) using the IETF {{?RFC8345}} approach.
 They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties, relationship types between entities and relationships to other entities.

-Digital Map model:
+SIMAP model:
 : Defines the core topological entities, their role in the network, core topological properties and relationships both inside each layer and between the layers.